 The need to protect oneself and to protect the community around our families is a basic human necessity.
 In fact, it’s a need that we can see across almost all animal species.
-We see male lions roam their territory to protect the pride, elephants will gather around their young, and you wouldn’t be hard-pressed to find a video of a dog protecting its owner.
-There have always been dangers posed by others, and there have always been the people who make it their duty to protect others.
+We see male lions roam their territory to protect the pride, elephants will gather around their young.
+You wouldn’t be hard-pressed to find a video of a dog protecting its owner.
+There have always been dangers posed by others.
+There have always been the people who make it their duty to protect others.

 Protectors are always necessary whenever a group of people grows too large to police itself.
-In small communities, often the social pressure would be enough to ensure that people restrained certain impulses that would be harmful to the community and others.
+In small communities, often the social pressure would be enough to ensure that people restrained certain impulses.
+These would be harmful to the community and others.
 People need the community to survive, and an offense against the community would result in punishment.

 Naturally, communities will often grow, and they’ll build themselves into something larger than the few family groups that started them.
 Communities become cities, and cities will often harbor dangerous people.